Normation/rudder-tools/scripts/rudder-dev/README.md

 ### Existing issue set-up

-In Rudder, we mandate that any code change is tracked by an issue, see [Règles de contribution et de trace des modifications (commit) du code de Rudder](https://www.notion.so/R-gles-de-contribution-et-de-trace-des-modifications-commit-du-code-de-Rudder-8b08b44a425a4f3e8afa632b8b8aed6b?pvs=21).
-So the work hyppothesis is that such an issue exists.
+In Rudder, we mandate that any code change is tracked by an issue.
+So the work hypothesis is that such an issue exists.

 ![issue](images/issue.png)